Devon Nicole Austin

 Eileen Nelson joined ARB’s staff as the Development Associate in August of 2021.
 Prior to joining American Repertory Ballet, Eileen was the Development Associate at NORWESCAP and the Development Operations Associate at Princeton Theological Seminary focusing on gift processing, prospect research, and donor database management.
 Her work involved streamlining processes, increasing efficiency and accuracy, and generating requested information.
 After having worked in higher education and nonprofit organizations, Eileen is looking forward to the opportunity to continue to work in development at ARB.

-Amanda Donato
+Mandy Donato

 Pasqualina DeBoer